-If you enjoy the taste of almond flavoured baked goods then you’ll love these easy to make delicious Chewy Almond Marzipan Bars!
+If you love almonds and enjoy the taste of almond flavoured baked goods then you’ll love these easy to make delicious Chewy Almond Marzipan Bars!

-The combination of marzipan, almond flour, slivered almonds and a touch of almond extract included in this recipe ensure the flavour of almonds really shines through in these delectable Chewy Almond Marzipan Bars.
+The combination of marzipan, almond flour, slivered almonds and a touch of almond extract included in this recipe ensures the flavour of almonds really shines through in these delectable Chewy Almond Marzipan Bars.

 These cookie bars would also be delicious with a bit of lemon or orange zest.
 For a hint of lemon or orange flavour, I recommend adding 1/2 tsp. of grated lemon or orange zest to the batter.
 I hope you’ll find that these Chewy Almond Marzipan Bars make a delicious dessert or sweet treat.
 Enjoy!